kamanashisroy/shotodol/libs/plugin/README.md

 Plugin
 =========
 Plugin lets you write ready to use named extensions.
 You put your extension in named list using register() function.
-Other plugins can use that extension to do certain tasks.
+Others can use that extension to do certain tasks.

 Plugin techniques
 ==================